spacedandi/Movie/README.md

 ## 🚀 How to Start

 1. Download the dataset from Kaggle and place it in the project folder.
+2. The overall method workflow is illustrated in `Flowchart.png`.
-2. Open `movie_revenue_prediction.py`.
+3. Open `movie_revenue_prediction.py`.
-3. Install the required packages.
+4. Install the required packages.
-4. Run the script.
+5. Run the script.
 Each step is clearly marked with comments.
-5. The script will output model evaluation results and generate visualizations.
+6. The script will output model evaluation results and generate visualizations.
    Sample outputs are also included in this repository.
-6. The overall method workflow is illustrated in `Flowchart.png`.
+7. `run_analysis.py` outputs results of the model trained on overall movie dataset.
+8. `bert_overview.py` outputs results with BERT embeddings of overview features.

 ---